 When your phone stops working, your life shouldn’t have to

 Our experts can help.
 Make an appointment at your nearest store today.

 How to add your number to the Do Not Call list

 One method to help cut down on spam calls is to add your cell phone number to the National Do Not Call Registry.
-Once you're on the list, it will take around 4-6 weeks before less robocalls reach your phone.
+Once you're on the list, it will take around 4-6 weeks before fewer robocalls reach your phone.
 While the do not call list does help decrease the volume of unwanted calls, it will not prevent legitimate robocalls from charities, political organizations or your doctor's office.
 You'll need to opt out of those calls individually or block them on your device.

-- Open Settings.
-Then, tap on Phone.
+- Open Settings, and tap Phone.

-- Toggle on Silence Unknown Callers.
+- Tap Silence Unknown Callers.